-During the minimally invasive procedure, the TAVR device is crimped down to the size of a pencil and then placed into the body via a catheter that is inserted in an artery in the upper thigh.
+Transcatheter aortic valve replacement (TAVR) is a minimally invasive procedure that enables a collapsible aortic heart valve to be placed inside the heart.
+During the procedure, the TAVR device is crimped down and placed into the body via a catheter that is inserted in the upper thigh or groin.
 Once it’s delivered to the site of the patient’s diseased valve, the device is expanded with a balloon and begins to work immediately.

 TAVR offers some patients the potential of a longer, better quality life.
 When TAVR was first introduced, it was only approved for patients who were not candidates for traditional open-heart surgery.
 Changes to the requirements now mean that patients with valve disease who are deemed high or intermediate risk may also be appropriate.

 To assess whether someone is a candidate for TAVR, patients with severe aortic valve disease are screened in CHI Memorial Hospital’s Heart Valve Program.
 This program is directed by a team of specially trained cardiovascular surgeons, interventional cardiologists, and imaging cardiologists who review possible candidates to determine if TAVR is the best course of treatment for each individual patient.

 More than 275 patients have been treated with lifesaving TAVR therapy at CHI Memorial.

 Evolution of TAVR